EloiSanchez/openweather-reporting-pipeline/README.md

     .set_models(
         [
             ("sql/silver/weather_recordings_agg.sql", silver),
-            # Other models that we would like to create
+            # Put here other models that you would like to create
         ]
     )
     .import_tables_from_dir(bronze) # Make available the tables in this directory the in-memory database